czhangyx/hphd/README.md

     # sudo apt install iproute2
     ip addr show eth0 | grep "inet\b" | awk '{print $2}' | cut -d/ -f1
   ```
   Then run `http://localhost:8080/` with the IP address given from the above command.
-You should reach a page that has an organe button saying "It Works!"
+You should reach a page that has an orange button saying "It Works!"

   4. Inside the same directory, run the following command.
 This is to copy Jbrowse2 into our apache2 directory (root)